samsonong/mahjong/scratchpad/scratchpad.md

 ## Possible approaches

-1. Keep track of all winning hands
+~~1.
+Keep track of all winning hands~~
+~~a.
+States? (possible, live, impossible)~~
+~~- Computationally too wasteful (too optimistic)~~

+1. Keep track of base criterias that infer possibility of winning hand.
+Once criteria is matched, check for winning hands.
+Note: however, this will prevent special suits from being picked up
    a.
-States? (possible, live, impossible)
-2. When to update this state?
-   a.
-After every action?
+Have more than a pair
    b.
-If impossible, skip all checks
+No orphaned number tiles (single tile with no adjacent)
+   c.
+No orphaned honor tiles (all honor tiles must be triplets)